Dhruv9068/ShiftFlow/README.md

 ## Contributing

-We welcome contributions!
+Welcome to all contributors!
 Please fork the repository, create a feature branch, and submit a pull request for review.

-## Credits

-Special thanks to **Shreya Khanna** for her invaluable contributions to the development of ShiftFlow.